 The different areas of immunoassays

-Be it for determining a Vitamin-D deficiency or the presence of HIV in clinical specimens; there are immunoassays for measuring each of these specific biomarkers.
+Be it for determining a Vitamin-D deficiency or the presence of COVID-19 or hiv in clinical specimens; there are immunoassays for measuring each of these specific biomarkers.
 This blog provides an overview of the different immunoassays present in the current market.

 Immunoassays and the different options

 When discussing immunoassays and the different options in the field, it is wise to embark on the heart of the matter; the way an immunoassay functions.
 The immunoassays we develop verify the presence of a specific marker in the clinical specimen by using antibodies and antigens.
 By setting up the right composition a reaction is triggered.
 In short, any reaction indicates the presence of a specific substance.
 If there is no reaction, the marker for which the test is created is not identifiable in the specimen.

 A biomarker can be measured in different kinds of immunoassays.
 Although the outcome is similar, the method and technology behind the test may differ entirely.
 To illustrate this, we will discuss several assay models in the following section.

 The enzyme-linked immunosorbent assay determines various entities such as the presence of antibodies to an infectious disease.
 EIA (Enzyme Immunoassay) also known as ELISA (Enzyme Linked Immune Sorbent Assay), detects and measures antibodies in human samples as a reaction to specific antigens.
-ELISA-tests are also used to test the concentration of Vitamin D, insulin or hepatitis antigens in samples.
+ELISA-tests are also used to test the concentration of Vitamin D, insulin, COVID-19 or hepatitis antigens in samples.